• Skip to primary navigation

 Buttery cabbage, sweet leeks and with a slight tang from the mustard seeds, this recipe transforms a boring old cabbage into something special.
 I like to serve this dish of buttered cabbage and leeks with mustard seeds as a side dish with meat.
 It goes especially well with roasted pork.

-• Buttery cabbage and leeks
+• Buttered cabbage and leeks

 • How to prepare buttered cabbage and leeks with mustard seeds